Last Modified: 27 Mar 2015

 Please bring 2 passport size photographs for your trekking permit.

 Between June and August, it is monsoon season in Nepal.
 If you do choose to travel during this time, please note that you will encounter wet conditions, obscured views, and an extra leech or two.
+Flights to and from Lukla are also more likely to be delayed due to the weather.

 Please note that a porter is included on this trek.